Study Exposes Russia Disinformation Campaign That Operated In The Shadows For 6 Years

 There is one exception, however.

-Somehow, in October 2019, the hackers got a hold of leaked trade documents between the U.S. and Britain and the disclosure dominated the U.K. news cycle for days, yet Nimmo says that is the only example of the disinformation campaign ever gaining any traction.
+Somehow, in October 2019, the hackers got ahold of leaked trade documents between the U.S. and Britain and the disclosure dominated the U.K. news cycle for days, yet Nimmo says that is the only example of the disinformation campaign ever gaining any traction.

 "Everything else they posted pretty well flopped," he said.
 "But it shows that all it takes is for one thing to come through, and they could actually have a big impact."